Smallest Suffixient Sets: Effectiveness, Resilience, and Calculation: Relating chi to Other Repetitiveness Measures

-Previous work \cite{suffixientarrays} established that $\gamma = O(\chi)$ and $\chi = O(\overline{r})$ on every string family.
-In this section we obtain the more natural result that $\chi$ is always $O(r)$, and that it can be asymptotically strictly smaller, $\chi=o(r)$, on some string families (we actually prove $\chi=o(v)$).
-We also show that $\chi$ is incomparable with all the copy-paste measures except $b$, in the sense that there are string families where $\chi$ is asymptotically strictly smaller than each other, and vice versa.
+Previous work~\cite{DGLMP23} established that $\gamma \le \chi \le 2\overline{r}$ on every string family.
+In this section we obtain the more natural upper bound $\chi \le 2r$, and that $\chi$ can be asymptotically strictly smaller, $\chi=o(r)$, on some string families (we actually prove $\chi=o(v)$).
+We also show that $\chi$ is incomparable with all the copy-paste measures except $s$ and $b$, in the sense that there are string families where $\chi$ is asymptotically strictly smaller than the others, and vice versa.
+We recall that $s = O(\chi)$ and that the relation between $b$ and $\chi$ remains unknown.